Health & Safety in Construction

 The Eligibility Criteria for trainers and tutors of the Safe Pass programme include education, work experience and training.
 See the Safe Pass Register of Trainers.

 See practical details about Applications for the programme.
-If you have a query relating to Safe Pass Cards please telephone 01 533 2310.
-If you have a query relating to Safe Pass Training please contact your local Department of Social Protection Employment Services Office or telephone 01 533 2349.
+If you have a query relating to Safe Pass Cards please telephone 01 533 2500.
+If you have a query relating to Safe Pass Training please contact your local Department of Social Protection Employment Services Office.

 Safe Pass equivalent safety awareness schemes.